Last updated on April 14th, 2023

 It is easy to remove and re-install solar PV panels before and after the roofing works.
 But how complex and how costly it will be depends on these factors:

 - Is the tile type changing?
-If yes, the roof fixings for the panels will change, so that becomes more costly.
+If yes, the roof fixings for the panels will change, so that becomes more costly

 - Is the pitch or orientation of the roof changing?
-If yes, the performance of the system may be different, so again the inverters may need replacing.
+If yes, the performance of the system may be different, so again, the inverters may need replacing

-In general solar PV panels are relatively flexible, there’s a wide variety of solar PV panels and inverters on the market, so removing/re-installing or replacing parts is not complex.
+Generally, solar PV panels are relatively flexible, there’s a wide variety of solar PV panels and inverters on the market, so removing/re-installing or replacing parts is not complex.

 We recommend speaking to your original solar PV panel installers at the same time as your roofer.
 The works are heavily linked and will generally follow the schedule – PV system electrical isolation, PV system removal, roofing works, and PV system re-installation.